-Of course, in today's polarized political climate, "it's much easier to find an economic program than find the political will to en-
+Of course, in today's polarized political climate, "it's much easier to find an economic program than find the political will to enact it," he said.
+While Zwiller considers

 From a practical standpoint however Zwiller suggests that people should do as much as they can for ly do," he said.